Enterprise Key Management System (KMS)

 The difference between secrets management and key management depends on whether a cloud service provider is offering to manage just your keys or all types of digital secrets and data.

-Should I Choose Key Management Services or Secrets Management Services?
+Should I Choose KMS or Secrets Management Services?

 A secrets management platform is optimal for clients that require key management, in addition to other secrets management.